Nationals vs. Reds Player Props Betting Odds

-You can find player prop bet odds for Spencer Steer, Lane Thomas and other players on the Cincinnati Reds and Washington Nationals heading into their matchup at 6:40 PM ET on Friday at Great American Ball Park.
+You can see player prop bet odds for Spencer Steer, Lane Thomas and other players on the Cincinnati Reds and Washington Nationals heading into their matchup at 4:10 PM ET on Saturday at Great American Ball Park.

 Bet on this matchup or its props with BetMGM!